 It is possible to get an education in any country on a different level: it could be language courses, summer schools, advanced training, secondary special or higher education.
 Foreign education has its own pros and cons: on the one hand, it could be costly and stressful.
 On the other hand, it provides you with great opportunity of expanding your horizons and getting higher chances to find a job anywhere in the world.

 In this section, we have collected General information about education abroad in 2018 to help you start your journey to education without borders.

-Choosing a country for education abroad, it is necessary to start from their goals.
+Choosing a country for education abroad, it is necessary to start from your goals.
 For example, if you want not only to work, but also to study abroad, pay attention to the visa benefits for graduates, the opportunity to work on a student visa and the requirements for obtaining a residence permit.
-If your specialty is connected with a certain region, then it may make sense for you to choose a non-traditional University where you can immediately start to establish links and develop field experience.
-Some countries have a kind of specialization: in Italy the best design schools, in Switzerland – hospitality, and the most prestigious IT programs are in the US and Canada.
+If your specialty is connected with a specific area, then it may make sense for you to choose a non-traditional University where you can immediately start to establish links and develop field experience.
+Some countries have a kind of specialization: in Italy there are the best design schools, in Switzerland – hospitality, and the most prestigious IT programs are in the USA and Canada.

 An important criterion, of course, is the language of instruction.
 There are programs in English in many countries, but knowledge of other European languages expands your possibilities.